ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 We see that even when the system is warm, it still takes us up to 10 seconds to send out a slack notification.
 We need to dig into the performance of our lambda functions using `AWS Xray`.

-## Distributed tracing with AWS Xray
+## Solution 2: distributed tracing with AWS Xray

 <div style="text-align: center;">
   <img src="/img/2019-10-15-Monitoring-serverless-apps-on-AWS/xray.png" width="10%" height="10%">